-11Important recent exceptions include Okunogbe (2021), Almunia, Hjort, Knebelmann, and Tian (2019), and Krause (2020).
+10Important recent exceptions include Okunogbe (2021), Almunia et al. (2019), and Krause (2020).

-12As discussed in Section B1.3 and Balan, Bergeron, Tourek, and Weigel (2022), in some (randomly selected) neighborhoods, state agents worked as collectors, while in others, city chiefs worked as collectors.
+11As discussed in Section B1.3 and Balan et al. (2022), in some (randomly selected) neighborhoods, state agents worked as collectors, while in others, city chiefs worked as collectors.
 Running the analysis separately in neighborhoods with different collector types does not qualitatively alter our results (Table B7).